ros-navigation/docs.nav2.org/tutorials/docs/route_graph_generation.rst

 |

  .. image:: images/route_graph_generation/expression_dialog.png
-    :height: 776px
+    :height: 380px
-    :width: 950px
+    :width: 470px
     :align: center

 |

 Click on the node layer and then on the pencil icon to start editing the layer.
-To add points, click on `Add points feature`.
+To add points, click on the icon with the three points.
 Start adding nodes by clicking in the main window.
 Each time a node is added, a window will pop up with the auto incremented id.
 Press `OK` to continue placing points.

+Fix this image.
 |

  .. image:: images/route_graph_generation/nodes.png
-    :height: 1922px
+    :height: 250px
-    :width: 1082px
+    :width: 500px
     :align: center

 |

 .. note::
-    By default, if a node deleted the id list will not be updated.
+    By default, if a is node deleted the id list will not be updated.
 It is up to the user to determine how they wish to update the ids if individual or multiple nodes are deleted.
 Any node that is added will contiune to increment based on the highest id.
 This value can be overwriten by the user though the pop window after node placement or though the `Attribute Table`.
 To delete features in a layer right click on the layer and select `Open Attribute Table`.
     Click on `Target Multi Edit Mode`, select the features to delete, and click on the trash can icon.